nounthanith/javaScript-learn/README.md

-this code i just learning
+This code is I just learning From Andy Vickler Java Script book.